Security

 Braintree access tokens

-How to Find Leaks Right Now
+3How to Find Leaks Right Now

-Option 2: Manual check — open your site in Chrome, open DevTools → Sources → look for files in _next/static/chunks/.
+Option 2: Manual check.
+Open your site in Chrome, open DevTools → Sources → look for files in _next/static/chunks/.
 Use Ctrl+F to search for sk_live, sk-, service_role.

-How to Fix API Key Leaks
+4How to Fix API Key Leaks

-Step 1: Rotate the key immediately.
+1. Rotate the key immediately.
 Go to your provider (Stripe, OpenAI, etc.) and generate a new key.
 Revoke the old one.
 Do this before anything else — assume the key has already been compromised.

-Step 2: Move the key to server-side only.
+2. Move the key to server-side only.
 In Next.js, any variable used in a Route Handler, Server Component, or Server Action is server-side only.
 Never prefix secret keys with NEXT_PUBLIC_.

-Step 3: Create a server-side API wrapper.
+3. Create a server-side API wrapper.
 If you need to call an external API from the frontend, create a Next.js Route Handler (/api/your-endpoint) that makes the external call server-side and returns only what the client needs.

-Step 4: Audit your .env files.
+4. Audit your .env files.
 Make sure .env.local and .env.production are in your .gitignore.
 Run a search in your repo for sk_live or your actual key values.

-Prevent Leaks Going Forward
+5Prevent Leaks Going Forward

 • Use a secret scanning tool in CI (GitHub has native secret scanning for public repos)